GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Discussion

 \subsection{Stellar mass dependence}

-In the following sections, we discuss the morphological dependencies of the stellar mass, SFR, and cluster environments.
-The primary aim of this study is to investigate ring galaxies because they are investigated less than spiral galaxies.
 First, we discuss the spiral and ring fractions for a given stellar mass based on the obtained stellar mass information.
-Figure~\ref{fig11} shows the stellar mass function as well as the morphological fractions of spiral and ring galaxies based on the HSC-SSP PDR3 sample at $z=0.10\pm0.02$ ($N=$ 77,584).
-The redshift range was determined to reduce the redshift bias and sufficiently encompass the stellar mass down to $\sim10^{10}$ M$_\odot$ (see section~\ref{s33}).
+Figure~\ref{fig11} shows the stellar mass function as well as the morphological fractions of spiral and ring galaxies based on the HSC-SSP PDR3 sample at $z=0.10\pm0.02$ ($N=$ 18,017).
+The redshift range was determined to reduce the redshift bias and sufficiently encompass the stellar mass down to $\sim10^{10}$ M$_\odot$.
 As reported in previous studies (e.g., \cite{Bamford2009,Tanaka2023}), the spiral fraction decreased with increasing stellar mass.
-Notably, the GC~DR1 sample was biased towards star-forming galaxies with low mass--to-light ratios for M$_\star\lesssim10^{10.5}$ M$_\odot$ at $z=0.10\pm0.02$, because most of the spec-$z$ sources in GC~DR1 were based on the SDSS main galaxy sample at $r<17.8$ mag (figure~\ref{fig2}).
-Therefore, the spiral fraction from GC~DR1 was significantly higher than that from our combined sample of spec-$z$ and photo-$z$ sources at M$_\star\lesssim10^{10.5}$ M$_\odot$.
-Additionally, they were consistent with each other above the completeness limit (M$_\star\gtrsim10^{10.5}$ M$_\odot$).
+It should be noted that the main and GC~DR1 sample are biased towards star-forming galaxies with low mass--to-light ratios for M$_\star\lesssim10^{10.6}$ M$_\odot$ at $z=0.10\pm0.02$ (figure~\ref{fig9}).
+Indeed, their spiral fractions are significantly higher than that from our combined sample of the main and subsample at M$_\star\lesssim10^{10.6}$ M$_\odot$ below the mass completeness limit, while the combined sample may somehow undersample spiral galaxies due to the possible classification bias.